dem42/PR2_pick_and_place/writeup.md

 While the PR2 is rotating, it keeps updating a global list of table point cloud points called `table_cluster`.
 After the rotation is done, this list stores all the table points.
 Inside the method `pr2_mover` we then fill this list with the remaining objects on the table and send it to the topic `/pr2/3d_map/points` which is where the collision map is stored.
 I have the additional method `clear_collision_map()` which is needed because the collision map in PR2 is additive so if I want to make sure I am not sending data about already picked up object, I need to send a request to the `/clear_octomap` service, which will clear the exisiting map.

+Image of table collision map construction:
 ![collision map table][image12]

+Images of full collision map and how it changes when objects are picked up:
 ![collision map full][image13]

 ![collision map with objects where some have been picked up][image14]

+Pick and place
 ![pick and place gazeebo][image15]

 #### Implementation